anthonywebb/homebridge-cbus/README.md

 Make your home C-Bus accessories controllable using Apple's HomeKit with your [Homebridge](https://github.com/nfarina/homebridge) server.

-This project provides a bridge between your local C-Bus C-Gate server and HomeKit.
-Thus, once you setup your Homebridge server, poof – all of your supported accessories will be instantly controllable via HomeKit.
+This project provides a bridge between [Clipsal's C-Bus](http://www2.clipsal.com/cis/technical/product_groups/cbus) server [C-Gate]((http://www2.clipsal.com/cis/technical/downloads/c-gate) server and Apple's [HomeKit](http://www.apple.com/au/ios/home/).

-Changes since 0.5.0:

-0.5.2:  adds a "security" accessory, for a PIR presence detector, typically application 208

-0.5.1:  adds optional "network" and "application" parameters per accessory, allowing multiple networks and device types be monitored or controlled.

-N.B.
-If you are upgrading from an ealier version of `homebridge-cbus`, you may need to remove the files in your `~/.homebridge/persist/` directory before running for the first time due to new device UUIDs.
+Once setup, a Homebridge server with the `homebridge-cbus` plugin will allow you to instantly monitor and control all of your supported accessories.

 What does that mean?
 You'll be able to:
-* control your home using any app in the App Store that supports the HomeKit protocol
 * control your home using voice commands via Siri
-* use the built-in Home app (iOS 10+) to control your home.
+* use the built-in Home app (iOS 10+) to control your home
+* control your home using any app in the App Store that supports the HomeKit protocol.

 ## In Action
 To see some action of HomeKit controlling a Clipsal C-Bus system, check out the following videos: